cbonoz/xrpl23/README.md

    prevention.
 5. Expansion to other platforms: iOS and web browser versions which could appeal to a wider audience.
-6. NFT rewards for completing surveys .
+6. NFT rewards for completing surveys.

 ### Example address